Friend Ditches Me for Boyfriend: AITA for Refusing to Talk Until Apology?

 Original Post

-I texted her the invite and she said that she would ask her mom for permission.
-I told her no worries if her mom says no because even though she’s 19 and in college her mom is still super strict about what she does and where she can go.
+I texted her the invite, and she said that she would ask her mom for permission.
+I told her no worries if her mom says no because even though she’s 19 and in college, her mom is still super strict about what she does and where she can go.

-So the day of Chili’s arrives and around 12pm I ask her if she can go.
+So the day of Chili’s arrives, and around 12 PM, I ask her if she can go.
 She tells me no and that she didn’t even ask her mom.

+Friendships often face significant challenges when one party begins to prioritize a romantic relationship over their established friendships.
+This shift in focus can lead to feelings of betrayal and neglect, which can be quite damaging to the bond that was once shared.
 The emotional fallout from such situations can be profound, especially when one party perceives the relationship as being one-sided or unreciprocated.
-This can result in a sense of loss and confusion, as they grapple with the changes in their friendship.
+This can result in a sense of loss and confusion as they grapple with the changes in their friendship.
 It's essential to acknowledge that these shifting priorities can create tension and misunderstandings between friends.
+Understanding that this is a common experience can help mitigate feelings of isolation and anger.

 Comment from u/No-Art6451